-This annual corporate governance report has been approved by the Board of Directors of the company in its meeting of 21 February 2017.
+This annual corporate governance report has been approved by the Board of Directors of the company in its meeting held on February 27, 2018.

 Indicate if there were directors who voted against or abstained in relation with approval of this Report.